josephabbudd-web/kickfyne/README.md

 This Accordion screen is named **ContactsAC** and its AccordionItems are named **Add**, **Edit** and **Remove**.

 In the command line
- * The label name Add will gets it's content from it's own Add panel.
+ * The AccordionItem named Add will gets it's content from it's own Add panel.
- * The label name Edit is prefixed with *.
+ * The AccordionItem named Edit is prefixed with *.
 So it's content comes from another instance of the Edit screen I previously made.
- * The label name Remove is prefixed with *.
+ * The AccordionItem named Remove is prefixed with *.
 So it's content comes from another instance of the Remove screen I previously made.

 ```shell
 💲 kickfyne screen add-accordion ContactsAC Add *Edit *Remove